pfheatwole/thesis/meta/outline.rst

    * Consider the relationship between what we know and what we want

    * Consider model-free (data-driven methods) and give examples of why they are inadequate.
-Conclude they that we need a model-driven method.

    * Solution: we need more information

      * Specifically, we must introduce more information via flight dynamics

+     * Estimation methods that incorporate knowledge of the underlying system dynamics are called *model-based* methods.

      * Build intuition for the model-based method by giving a "conversational" walkthrough of how a pilot might estimate the wind by watching